jonotaegi/wordpress-health-endpoint/readme.txt

 = Development =

 This plugin is being developed on [GitHub](https://github.com/jonotaegi/wordpress-health-endpoint).
-Please use the "Issues" tab for potential bugs, issues, or enhancement ideas.
+If you want to collaborate, feel free to submit pull requests or report bugs on the issue tracker.

 == Installation ==